theroshanron/facebook_ads_marketing_mastery/FAQs.md

 - Verify the domain by adding dns txt entry to the dns record
 - Update html file provided by facebook to the web directory
 - Add a meta tag to the head section of the domain web page
+- Review pixels

+## Install Facebook Conversions API
+- Install conversion API with facebook sdk scripts
+- Via event manager tokens

+## Tips and strategy
+- As usual focus would be on getting the maximum result / return on your Ad spend
+  - Objective must be determined for the campaign whether you want traffic, awareness , video views or conversion
+  -